 Peter is reluctant to take on the challenge, though, preferring to stick with his class on their field trip instead.
 But as the threatening beasts continue to attack every city that he visits, Peter must suit up to live up to his superhero status and save the day.

 It’s also a much bigger movie than anticipated.
 The leapfrogging from one giant European city to another builds on its epic feel, holding its own against the behemoth of the previous film that this one follows.
-The care and attention given to the script, the setting, and the action shows the seriousness with with Marvel/Sony took with this film, that’s it’s not just a tacked on afterward to Endgame.
+The care and attention given to the script, the setting, and the action show the seriousness Marvel/Sony took with this film, that’s it’s not just a tacked-on afterward to Endgame.